 Professor John Harris speaking at a panel discussion on 11 May 2010.
 (4 mins, requires Flash Player).

-Until recently ageing appeared to be intractably complex, with many kinds of damage accumulating in different parts of the body, suggesting that there is no single aging process, but a host of problems occurring in parallel.
+Until recently ageing appeared to be intractably complex, with many kinds of damage accumulating in different parts of the body, suggesting that there is no single ageing process, but a host of problems occurring in parallel.
 As a result, there has been widespread pessimism about the prospects for investigating the ageing process experimentally or for intervening in it medically.

 Research into ageing has been revolutionized by discoveries made using laboratory animals.
 Not only can mutations in single genes and simple environmental interventions, such as diet, greatly extend lifespan, the same interventions can do the same in distantly related creatures, such as yeast, roundworms, fruit flies, mice and primates.
 This evolutionary conservation of the mechanisms of aging means that we can use simpler and shorter-lived organisms to understand aspects of human ageing.
 Furthermore, the extension of lifespan is achieved by keeping the animals healthy and youthful for longer, rather than merely lengthening the moribund period at the end of life, and as a result the animals are protected against aging-related diseases such as cancer, cardiovascular disease and neurodegeneration.